For urgent consular assistance call

 Malaria is a risk in most parts of India, including major cities.

-India is currently experiencing an increase in Zika virus cases in Rajasthan and surrounding states.
-There's no vaccination available for Zika virus.
+Zika virus outbreaks can occur in India.
+There's no vaccination available for the Zika virus.

 If you're pregnant: